 British conductor and accompanist David Syrus is Head of Music for The Royal Opera.
 He joined the Company in 1971 as a répétiteur.
 He conducted numerous works for the Company, including Le nozze di Figaro, Don Giovanni, Die Zauberflöte, Der fliegende Holländer, Salome, Elektra, Ariadne auf Naxos, La traviata, Falstaff, Kát’a Kabanová, The Turn of the Screw, The Midsummer Marriage, Carmen and Fidelio.
 In his role as Head of Music Syrus managed the music staff, worked closely with The Royal Opera creative teams and provided coaching for singers and conductors.

 Syrus grew up in Hastings and studied music at Oxford University.
 He trained at the London Opera Centre before joining The Royal Opera.
-Away from the Company his engagements have included Die Walküre, Les Pêcheurs de perles and Eine florentinische Tragödie (Spoleto Festival, 2003), the British premiere of Henze’s Pollicino (Royal Opera House), La clemenza di Tito and Albert Herring (Toulouse), Owen Wingrave (Opéra national du Rhin), Carmen and La Cenerentola (Tokyo), L’elisir d’amore, Die Zauberflöte, Le nozze di Figaro, La bohème and Carmen (Crested Butte Music Festival, Colorado) and Billy Budd (Santiago).
+Away from the Company his engagements include Die Walküre, Les Pêcheurs de perles and Eine florentinische Tragödie (Spoleto Festival, 2003), the British premiere of Henze’s Pollicino (Royal Opera House), La clemenza di Tito and Albert Herring (Toulouse), Owen Wingrave (Opéra national du Rhin), Carmen and La Cenerentola (Tokyo), L’elisir d’amore, Die Zauberflöte, Le nozze di Figaro, La bohème and Carmen (Crested Butte Music Festival, Colorado) and Billy Budd (Santiago).

 News and features